JosePedroDias/torcs-track-editor/README.md

 I may try to support rendering additional properties and improve the precision of the rendering.
 I may expose the track features as abstract vertices so they can be rendered in several impls (ex: webgl).
 I may create an editing interface so one can edit existing or create new tracks.

+# Tentative Roadmap

+* add input type file to allow loading tracks with ease
+* try to correct precision issues (most tracks don't end closed as they should, probably due to curve interpolation misinterpretation of something)
+* create basic editor interface (elect segment, edit params)
+* support for aligning a background image, with scale and pan
+* save track button